Coronavirus: 1,205 cases and three further deaths as hospitalisations increase faster than predicted

 There were three further deaths and 1,205 new cases reported in the State by the National Public Health Emergency (Nphet) team on Thursday.

-This is the highest number of new confirmed cases in a day, as the previous high of 1,515 on April 10th included a large backlog from Germany laboratories.
+This is the highest number of new confirmed cases in a day, as the previous high of 1,515 on April 10th included a large backlog from German laboratories.

 There is now a total of 1,838 coronavirus related deaths and 46,429 confirmed cases in Ireland.